Medical & Ancillary Services

 - care is provided by Student Health Services or

-- care is provided by a member of the Student Health Services network of participating physicians and the care is pre-approved by Student Health Services.
+- care is provided by a member of the Student Health Services network of participating physicians and the care is per-approved by Student Health Services.

 Student Health Services will only cover the costs of services obtained outside of Student Health Services if those services have been approved by and/or coordinated through Student Health Services.
 This includes any laboratory testing, consultations, or procedures.